 That sounds ridiculous, right?
 Sadly, this is the mentality of some individuals who, quite frankly, are doing it wrong.
 It’s not supposed to be about the quantity you drink.
 That’s what college is for.
 It’s about discovering a product you enjoy and can return to in the future.
 Additionally, it’s about opening your mind and trying new beer styles.
 You may find something that truly hits home that you never thought would.

 I have absolutely no idea what badge(s) you can unlock by checking in a cubic shit-ton of beers in an hour or two, but I have to believe they’re flashy and plentiful because there’s a lot of people doing it.
-And with those check-ins comes antiquated reviews that don’t deliver an accurate portrayal of the beer simply because the reviewer isn’t spending enough time with the subject matter.
+And with those check-ins comes antiquated reviews that not only drag a brewery’s overall rating down, but also don’t deliver an accurate portrayal of the beer simply because the reviewer isn’t spending enough time with the subject matter.
 Not to mention their palate is off-kilter from drinking multiple styles.
 More on reviews in the next section.

 Earlier this year, I was doing another tasting event where a guest proceeded to tell me, quite proudly, that he recently had checked in over 60 beers at a festival.
 I’m not sure if he was expecting a high-five or chest bump, but his actions clearly were not to help other beer drinkers get familiarized with the products he was consuming nor stimulate conversation about a beer.
 They were to unlock badges.
 This is not ‘social’ media.
 This is ‘solo’ media and a contradiction of Untappd’s ‘Drink Socially’ slogan.

-In researching and preparing this feature, I tapped my friends for their thoughts on this subject and, since my Facebook community consists of folks who drink, sample, podcast, blog about, brew, sell, or just enjoy craft beer and other great libations, I knew the feedback I received would be both genuine and diverse.
+In researching and preparing this feature, I tapped my friends for their thoughts on this subject and, since my Facebook community consists of folks who drink, sample, podcast, blog about, brew, sell, or just enjoy a lot of craft beer, I knew the feedback I received would be both genuine and diverse.
 It was just that.
-But the comment I felt summarized both the anti-social element of Untappd as well as its overuse at festivals was provided by Brooke Franus of Stewards of Beer, a company that conducts samplings at distributors and bottle shops across the Pittsburgh market:
+But the comment I felt summarized both the anti-social element of Untappd as well as its overuse at festivals was provided by Brooke Franus of Stewards of Beer, a company that helps manage beer festivals and conducts samplings at distributors and bottle shops across the Pittsburgh market: